Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 What Is a Profit & Loss Statement?

-It helps answer one major question: Are you actually making money?
+It answers one core question: are you actually making money?

-Even if you have someone else handling your books, understanding your P&L gives you insight into:
+Even if someone else is handling your books, understanding your P&L keeps you informed and in control.
+It helps you see:

 -